La Huasteca (climbing area): History

+In 1939, Cumbres de Monterrey National Park was established by president Lázaro Cárdenas.

 In 1954 Federico Ramírez García, also known as "Lico", climbed the first summit of La Huasteca.
 Today that summit is known as "Pico Lico" in his honor.
 Pico Lico is nearly 70 meters high.

 In 1957 the most famous peak in La Huasteca was conquered by a climbing club called Pirineos, hence the autonomous name of the peaks "Los Pirineos".

 In 1960 the West Face was first climbed: Alberto Perez from Pirineos climbed almost all the route except the last 60 meters, then a couple of friends threw him a rope from above to complete the climb.
 The first person to climb the West Face without any assistance was Juan de Dios De Leon Camero.
 Others followed, conquering more summits and bolting some routes.

 It the late 1980s and 1990s, sport climbing began with Francisco Medina, and Andres Medina, two brothers and students of the Juan de Dios climbing school.

 They bolted and climbed the hardest routes in La Huasteca, Veneno and El Sueño que de Niño, both 5.13c.

 In the 2000s climbing became more popular, when the Universidad de Monterrey and the ITESM, two well-recognized universities, started giving climbing courses at La Huasteca.

 In 2005, the first guidebook was written by Ramón Narváez, a local climber.
 The area appears in the larger English-Spanish Guía de Escalada en México (Zona Norte), using the exact drawings and contents of the original Huasteca guidebook without permission from the author.

+In 2006, Cumbres de Monterrey National Park was declared a UNESCO Biosphere Reserve.

-By 2010 UDEM suspend the climbing courses because of Mexico's recession and the increase in violence in the city during the ongoing "War on Drugs".
+By 2010 UDEM suspend the climbing courses because of Mexico's recession and the increase in violence in the city during the ongoing War on Drugs.

 During Hurricane Alex, La Huasteca was severely impacted, damaging several routes and also lowering the level of the ground by down to 1 meter, making the beginning of some routes unclimbable.

 In 2014, at-risk youth program Escalando Fronteras joined forces with volunteers to further develop the park for visitors and eco-tourism.
 The same year, British climber Gareth "Gaz" Leah completed the direct line to Huastecas famous Pico Independencia, named "The Life You Can Save" 5.12+ 350m.
 The route name was donated by Alex Honnold who took part in the Escalando Fronteras Kickstarter campaign.

 In 2016, Gareth "Gaz" Leah released a new guidebook to Parque La Huasteca on a digital platform known as RAKKUP covering many new areas not covered in previous guides.
 The print release is due in the next month.

-Climate

-La Huasteca is a desert, very similar to Potrero Chico.
+Ecology

+Thanks to the wide ranging topography of La Huasteca, there are temperate zones, mainly being conformed of pine and oak forests; Semi-arid zones, conformed of mainly scrubland; and arid zones, mainly composed of cacti and agave.
+Nearly 2.5% of the 1300 species found in La Huasteca are endemic to the state of Nuevo Leon.